 Whereas a firefighter might have to deal with a range of emergency situations and need to secure the scene, prioritize action, take action to tackle fires, provide EMS (Emergency Medical) services, and more.

-What Qualifications Do First Responders Need?
+What Qualifications Do They Need?

 In general, all three services need a similar level of qualification to become a first responder.
 Before entering the service, you will be required to have a High School Diploma and they may need some basic medical training (CPR, first aid, EMT, etc.).